Guide to Being Trans at Warwick

 In the process of filing a complaint, it is recommended that the complainant contacts one or more of the support services in the 'Support for trans staff & students' section who may be able to offer support and advice.

 Within the university, transphobia and hate crimes/incidents can be confidentially reported to Wellbeing Support Services, the International Office, the SU Advice Centre, or a residential tutor (where relevant).
-Alternatively, you can report hate crime/incidents directly on the Coventry City Council’s website.

 In the process of reporting a hate crime/incident, it is recommended that the complainant contacts one or more of the support services in the 'Support for trans staff & students' section who may be able to offer support and advice.